abdalrahman-alhmouz/201-reading-note/class-04.md

-# Controll ing the Position of El ements
+# Controll ing the Position of Elements

 > CSS has the following positioning schemes that allow you to control <br>
 > the layout of a page: normal flow, relative positioning, and absolute <br>